xiix0/scam/README.md

-Q:	Why did the germ cross the microscope?
+Q:	Are we not men?
-A:	To get to the other slide.
+A:	We are Vaxen.